 It only seems to make sense that the more we have, the earlier we will retire.
 But for most, it doesn’t work that way, does it?
 The truth of human nature is something much more savage and greedy: the more we have, the more we want, and the more we want, the more we spend.
 The cycle is wicked, and it is nearly everlasting.

-Very few of us become content and comfortable with success – enough to say “I’m good” and spend the rest of your life enjoying a very satisfying existence.
+Very few of us become content and comfortable with success – enough to say “I’m good” and spend the rest of our lives enjoying a very satisfying existence.

 $50k a month?
 I could have it all!

-Most people would take that $50k a month and quickly build a lifestyle where they spend the majority of that money.
+Most people would take that $50k a month and quickly build a lifestyle where they live a $50,000 / month life.
 A big house, weekly maid service, nice cars, expensive restaurant visits, traveling in 1st class – you name it.

 The bigger problem is even if you managed to save more than you earn, without a big change to your lifestyle – which is exceptionally tough after retirement, your investments eventually run out.
 The money train ends.